-Last week we introduced the concept of full stack vs. partial stack for fintech innovators.
-Part One of this report defined the two different options, talked about the pros-and-cons, and outlined some ways to accelerate the full stack implementation timeline.
-You may have noticed a bias towards the full stack approach.
+Part One of this report introduced the concept of full-stack vs. partial stack for fintech innovators related to online business regulations.
+It defined the two different options, outlined the pros-and-cons, and proposed some ways to accelerate the full-stack solution implementation timeline.
+You may have noticed a bias towards this approach because we know it works.

-This week in Part Two we’ll share our rationale for the full stack model, which we believe is the only road to market disruption.
-This position is based on increased value from two areas.
+In Part Two, we’ll share a detailed rationale for the full-stack solution, which we believe is the only road to market disruption in order to disrupt you must own your relationship with your customer.
+Our position is based on increased value from two areas.
 First, the increased profits from transaction-based revenues (such as interest and commissions).
 And second, the proprietary customer insights you glean from owning the customer relationship outright and controlling the entire user experience.
-In order to disrupt you must own your relationship with your customer.
-This requires a full stack solution, which means your company must invest in the process of becoming a regulated entity.
+You can only achieve it with a full-stack solution, which means your company must invest in the process of becoming a regulated entity.

 Full Stack Vs Partial Stack

-Partial stack is less complex.
+The partial stack is less complex.
 You sell or license your technology to a regulated company like a bank or broker-dealer.
 Your product becomes an ingredient in a bigger program.
 You don’t interface directly with the end-user.
 And you don’t need to become a regulated entity.
-Without the regulatory requirements it’s faster, easier and less expensive to launch and maintain.
+Without the regulatory requirements, it’s faster, easier and less expensive to launch and maintain.

-Full stack is more complex, and it requires specialized expertise.
-A company, typically a traditional bank or brokerage firm, interfaces directly with their customer providing an end-to-end experience.
+A full-stack solution is more complex, and it requires specialized expertise.
+A company, typically a traditional bank or brokerage firm, interfaces directly with its customer providing an end-to-end experience.
 This direct customer relationship requires them to be a regulated entity.
 If you’re a fintech startup that delivers a service to your customer; then you’ll likely fall into the full stack category, and you’ll likely need to become a regulated entity.
 The launch timeline is longer, and the program is more expensive to maintain.
 However, the revenue potential is greatly increased.

 These descriptions are simplified for the sake of illustration, so it’s important to understand each option in the context of your own individual situation to determine the best approach for your new product or service.